ncatlab/nlab-content/pages/5/7/0/0/75/content.md

 *  [[Robert Harper]], _Practical Foundations for Programming Languages_ ([web](http://www.cs.cmu.edu/~rwh/plbook/book.pdf))
 {#Harper}

-A foundation for [[algebraic topology]] is this practical spirit is laid out in
+A foundation for [[algebraic topology]] in this practical spirit is laid out in

 * [[Samuel Eilenberg]], [[Norman Steenrod]], _[[Foundations of Algebraic Topology]]_
   {#EilenbergSteenrod}